 When you get a new bike, take it out on quiet roads and practice at various times of day.
 Ride rain and shine until you get the hang of these conditions, then try your bike on busier highways.

 Follow the same traffic laws you would when driving a car.
 Speeding is especially dangerous on a motorcycle.
 You can share a lane with one other biker.
-Ohio does not prevent motorcyclists from splitting the lane (traveling between lanes), but you risk a serious injury if a car does not see you.
+However, Ohio prevents motorcyclists from splitting the lane (traveling between lanes).

 Make sure you remain visible to larger vehicles by leaving plenty of distance.
 Stay out of blind spots and make sure intersections are completely clear before proceeding to avoid a serious accident.